omerdogan/olives4j-sql/README.md

     ```

 * Execute the query and test if it is correct
-* Define the binding parameters and convert inline parameter values to binding
+* Define the binding parameters and convert inline parameters to bindings

  ```sql
 	select *